Why does Snus have an Expiration Date?

 It’s interesting.
 When I wrote my first FAQ on Snus over a year ago, I was able to answer this question very shortly and simply.
 But today, especially in America, there are

-REDUCED HARM TOBACCO: Swedish Snus versus American Snus
+TASTE: Swedish Snus Versus American Snus